charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 	- Named export - export out listed functions, variables declared elsewhere. useful when needding to export several values. , when imported, they need to be refferd by the exact same names as they were exported. (can rename to whatever with `as`)
 - see more on exporting here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export
 #### Webpack and loaders and plugins
+Working with webpack generally involves three things to bundle your assets well:
+	1. adding files to directory
+	2. import files to js file
+	3. update input/output files in wepackconfig & loaders as needed
 - to see more of handling .toml, .yaml, .json5 with webpack modules: https://webpack.js.org/guides/asset-management/
 -
+Output management -